What is the BTEC Level 3 National Subsidiary Diploma in IT?

-The Pearson BTEC Level 3 Nationals in IT are accredited on the Qualifications and Credit Framework (QCF) .
+The Pearson BTEC Level 3 National Subsidiary Diploma in IT are accredited on the Qualifications and Credit Framework (QCF) .

 The BTEC qualifications in this specification have been developed in the IT sector to:

 Give education and training for IT employees

 Give IT employees opportunities to achieve a nationally recognised level 3 vocationally-specific qualification

 Give full-time learners the opportunity to enter employment in the IT sector or to progress to vocational qualifications such as the Edexcel BTEC Higher Nationals in Computing and Systems Development